 - Lift the dumbbells to roughly shoulder height on both sides, then rotate your palms to face your body.

-- Your weights should now be in front of the shoulders.
+- Your weights should now be in front of your shoulders.
 Your back should be straight, and your knees should be slightly bent.

-- Slowly lift the dumbbells over your head while twisting your wrists so the palms are now facing front (away from your body) while keeping your gaze ahead.
+- Slowly lift the dumbbells over your head while twisting your wrists so the palms are now facing forward (away from your body) while keeping your gaze ahead.